zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 Next as the phrase begins to be typed we first get one result, then the other is appended to the results, good good.

-Later on (the line starting with `5`) we can see that the search result slowdown has meant that we're getting results less frequently and they are for longer search phrases than just the next character - this is what we expect as it means that the switchMap is unsubscribing from the search processor function as there is different data to be processed.
-This is a great opportunity to compare the different behaviors of `switchMap()`, `mergeMap()` and `exhaustMap()`.
+Later on (the line starting with `5`) we can see that the search result slowdown has meant that we're getting results less frequently and they are for longer search phrases than just the next character - this is what we expect as it means that the `switchMap` is unsubscribing from the search processor function as there is different data to be processed.
+This is a great opportunity to compare the different behaviors of `switchMap()`, `mergeMap()` and `exhaustMap()`:

-If we had chosen `mergeMap()`, we would see every single search result for every keystroke, but likely all overlapping with each other and would be pretty confusing.
+- If we had chosen `mergeMap()`, we would see every single search result for every keystroke, but likely all overlapping with each other and would be pretty confusing.
 Also the overall time would be longer, assuming the CPU was saturated while processing the search.

-If we had chosen `exhaustMap()`, we would get the exhaustive set of results (hence the name!) in the correct order, however the overall time would be _way_ longer as we had to wait sequentially.
+- If we had chosen `exhaustMap()`, we would get the exhaustive set of results (hence the name!) in the correct order, however the overall time would be _way_ longer as we had to wait sequentially.

 In this case I think `switchMap()` is the correct behavior as the user is not interested in interim search results before they have finished typing, and we gain efficiency by immediately cancelling computation of irrelevant search results.